Najwa-aldahri/Project-4/README.md

 - TabBarView and TabBar: These widgets organize content under tabs, making it easy for users to access different sections such as the description and customer reviews of a flower.

-- PageView: Creates a scrollable view that elegantly presents collections of items, enhancing the browsing experience by allowing horizontal navigation through the flower catalog.
+- PageView: Creates a scrollable view that elegantly presents collections of items, enhancing the browsing experience by allowing navigation through the flower catalog.

 ## External Packages
+- **Google Fonts:**
-- **Google Fonts:**This package allows for the customization of text styles throughout the app, making the font visually appealing and improving readability.
+- This package allows for the customization of text styles throughout the app, making the font visually appealing and improving readability.

 - **Awesome Icons:**
   Utilized for enhancing the interface with high-quality icons that improve navigation and overall user experience.